-A compliance officer (sometimes referred to as compliance agent) is responsible for ensuring that all employees of a company conduct themselves in a “compliant” manner, that is, in compliance with the law.
+A compliance officer (sometimes referred to as compliance agent or compliance manager) is responsible for ensuring that all employees of a company conduct themselves in a “compliant” manner, that is, in compliance with the law.
 He or she thus assumes overall responsibility to prevent infringements under criminal law within the company, which would otherwise originally be the responsibility of the company’s management.

 Advising companies regarding criminal law does not only consist of defending them in court.
 The defense actually takes effect much earlier, before a criminal offense is even committed.
 This task is the duty of a compliance officer.

-They take measures to prevent the occurrence of crimes in the first place.
-If a crime does occur nevertheless, they will advise the company on how to deal with the accusations or facts of the crime respectively.
+Compliance managers take measures to prevent the occurrence of crimes in the first place.
+If a crime does occur nevertheless, they will advise the firm on how to deal with the accusations or facts of the crime respectively.
 The compliance officer’s duties of supervision and control include:

 - the implementation of a compliance management system, meaning an organizational structure that minimizes the risk of criminal offenses among employees